-- (i) How many line segments will the ninth shape contain? - (ii) Write the rule for the above pattern.
+- (i) How many line segments will 9 such shapes contain? - (ii) Write the rule for the above pattern.

-9. 5 Expressions with variables
+9. 5 EXPRESSIONS WITH VARIABLES

 Recall that in arithmetic we have come across expression like 5+4, 11-9 etc. These are all formed using numbers.